-While you generally need a strong work ethic, problem solving skills and a degree in business, finance or economics to be a CFO, the expanded scope of your role calls for some extra skillsets.
+While you generally need a strong work ethic, problem solving skills and a degree in business, finance or economics to be a CFO, the expanded scope of your role calls for some extra skill sets.

-As more and more small to medium enterprises go international, your CFO duties will include becoming a consultant on the sustainability of a business model and on the pros, cons and requirements of investing in or merging and partnering with companies from different parts of the world.
+As more and more small to medium enterprises (SMEs) go international, your CFO duties will include becoming a consultant on the sustainability of a business model and on the pros, cons and requirements of investing in or merging and partnering with companies from different parts of the world.

-Traditionally, CFOs were in charge of the company's Finance and Accounting department.
+Traditionally, CFOs were in charge of the company's finance and accounting department.
 But, with the scope of tasks expanding to strategic planning and risk management, you can expect to have to guide, manage and motivate the rest of the company's teams - from sales, marketing and customer service to human resources, IT and administration.

 Public Speaking and Communication

 CFOs now have to share the responsibility of appearing before the media, employees and investors.
 With a new emphasis on everyone being an active shareholder of a company - in stocks and in man-hours - a CFO needs to be able to communicate the company's financial strategies and performance whether at a live assembly, in podcasts or in blogs and newsletters.

 The role of a CFO will continue to evolve together with the rest of the F&A industry.
 Having these skills and with the support of your finance and accounting team, you can become a more effective and innovative CFO, a better partner to your CEO, and a reliable leader in your organization

 Managing the ever evolving CFO roles can be challenging.
 Learn how our diverse CFO support solutions can help you from day-to-day accounting and bookkeeping to complex CFO requirements.
 Download our "Premium CFO Solutions" today.

 This article was first posted 20 July 2014 and updated 19 August 2020.